brunotineli/openfilter/examples/hello-world/README.md

 - [Python 3.11](https://www.python.org/downloads/release/python-3110/)
 - Linux system

+> Note: This project is designed with Linux support in mind.
+It should run on macOS, but your mileage may vary.

 ### Steps
 1. [Optional] Create a virtual environemnt using a tool of your choosing (`venv` is used here)
 ```